tjanczuk/tomasz.janczuk.org/_posts_fusebitio/2011-04-11-javascript-panel-at-mix-2011.md

 I have lately picked up interest in the server side application of JavaScript and had a chance to learn and experiment with domain technologies.
 Related to that is my presence on the JavaScript panel at MIX 2011 on Wednesday April 13 at 3:30pm-4:30pm at Lagoon H. You are welcome to attend, or otherwise drop me a line if you are interested in discussing this topic.

 The full MIX schedule is [here](http://live.visitmix.com/MIX11/Schedule).
-Promises to be an interesting event.}
+Promises to be an interesting event.